DHolistic/FDUniverse/KILNUniverse/KILN_UNIVERSE_REGIONAL_CLAY_FOLK_ORIGINS.md

 - **Coral-Growth:** Living structure clay - builders who create organic-geometric harmony

 **THE GREAT DISENGAGEMENT:**
-When Pre-Audemar's grief transformed him and he began extracting his empathetic voice, the Salt-Singers made a **quiet, flowing choice of disengagement**.
+When Sahaja/Samgama's grief transformed him into Vajra-Sankoca and he began extracting his empathetic voice, the Salt-Singers made a **quiet, flowing choice of disengagement**.
 Rather than confrontational resistance like the Boundary Keepers, they simply **flowed away** - taking their knowledge, their water-flow consciousness, and their essential contribution to the clay moisture balance with them.

 **CONSEQUENCE OF THEIR DEPARTURE:**
 - **Clay became less wet, less flowy** because the Salt-Singers' yearly gift of Flow Integration Clay was no longer available
 - **The 60/30/10 ratio became possible** only because their fluid consciousness was removed from the system
 - **Underground flow networks** were established using their sodium-chlorine conductivity, creating hidden pathways for future return
-- **Crystal preservation** maintained their knowledge in salt formations that the Enforcers couldn't detect or access
+- **Crystal preservation** maintained their knowledge in salt formations that Phi-Kratos's forces couldn't detect or access

-**THE ENFORCERS' MISUNDERSTANDING:**
+**PHI-KRATOS'S FORCES' MISUNDERSTANDING:**
-The Enforcers, lacking empathy due to Pre-Audemar's extracted emotional capacity, saw the Salt-Singers' quiet departure as **"weakness and unimportance"** - completely missing their crucial role in maintaining the system's flow and balance.
-This blindness came from Pre-Audemar's own severed connection to his empathetic voice, creating a fatal gap in understanding that would eventually lead to system breakdown.
+Phi-Kratos's forces, lacking empathy due to Sahaja/Samgama's extracted emotional capacity, saw the Salt-Singers' quiet departure as **"weakness and unimportance"** - completely missing their crucial role in maintaining the system's flow and balance.
+This blindness came from Vajra-Sankoca's own severed connection to his empathetic voice, creating a fatal gap in understanding that would eventually lead to system breakdown.

 ---